 6. Natural Resources Management.
 The management of natural resources is expected to continue throughout the BCA including the control/eradication of invasive species via mechanical, chemical (see also Section 2.6), biocontrol and physical removal.
-Only small areas (no more than 50 acres per year, with 25 acres in one contiguous block) will be mechanically cut or treated with herbicide.
+Only areas of up to 300 acres per year, with no more than 25-50 acres in one contiguous block will be mechanically cut or treated with herbicide.
 All appropriate conservation measures will be followed regarding the respective treatments.
 Natural resources surveys, inventories, and research will also continue in these areas.
 In the future, there may be potential to create or enhance wetland and/or stream mitigation sites (one wetland mitigation site is already located within the BCA) and future forest management activities may occur.
 Mitigation and forest management activities will be addressed in future consultations, biological assessments, and/or management plans.